113th Congress

 June 25, 2013 (Washington, D.C.)
 Democrats on the Committee on House Administration expressed profound disappointment in response to today’s U.S. Supreme Court decision in Shelby County v.
 Holder.
 Though the decision upheld Section 5 of the Voting Rights Act of 1965 (VRA), the court invalidated Section 4, a cornerstone of the landmark civil rights legislation.

 June 4, 2013 (Washington, D.C.)
 The Committee on House Administration met to consider H.R.
 2115, The Voter Registration Efficiency Act, introduced by Committee Chairman Candice Miller (R-MI).
+The bill would require individuals applying for a license in a new state to indicate if they intend to register to vote in the new state, and informs the election official in the previous state of the change.